-Arabica is the name of the most popular coffee bean strain that originated in Southern America.
+Arabica is the name of the most popular coffee bean strain.
 This is the earliest known coffee bean strain, and is the most grown among all coffee types.
 Nowadays, 70% coffee beans used in various coffee brands around the world are composed solely of Arabica coffee beans due to its flavor.
 Most fancy coffees are made of Arabica coffee beans.

 Aroma is one of the primary categories to define the overall quality of a coffee bean or drink.
 Aroma is the scent of the coffee beans produced by brewing coffee with hot water.
 Though coffee can be defined by its aroma once brewed, but those who are more specific in defining different coffee types can notice differences in aroma.
 Coffee beans have different aroma once brewed, and is often criticized by expert coffee tasters.

 Arusha is a market term for the coffee found in high-altitude regions in Tanzania, particularly those grown in Mt.
 Meru.